What you aren’t told

 How our retirement income products work

-The 1st Generation of Futureproof products are built on our interest-only mortgage, the Equity Preservation Mortgage™ so as to maximize annuity income.
+For Retirees, we recommend using our interest-only version of the Equity Preservation Mortgage™ so as to maximize annuity income.

 Alternatively, a principal + interest version delivers a lower annuity income, but ensures there is nothing to repay at the end of the loan term.